marcoturi/ionic-boilerplate/README.md

     - Automatic alignment of app version in config.xml from package.json through cordova hook

 ## <a name="roadmap"></a>Roadmap
-- Automatic ipa after CI through ionic package
+- Automatic download .ipa in gitlab artificts
 - Documentation with typedoc ([waiting a new release that supports ts 2.0](https://github.com/TypeStrong/typedoc/issues/234))

 ## <a name="installation"></a>Installation & Configuration